US envoy Witkoff meets Putin in Russia over Ukraine war

 The Kremlin says Witkoff ‘will bring something from his president to Putin’ in push for a Ukraine peace settlement.

-United States President Donald Trump’s special envoy, Steve Witkoff, is holding talks with Russian President Vladimir Putin in Saint Petersburg to discuss the war in Ukraine, according to a Kremlin spokesperson.
+United States President Donald Trump’s special envoy, Steve Witkoff, is holding talks with Russian President Vladimir Putin in Saint Petersburg to discuss the war in Ukraine, according to the Kremlin.

-The Kremlin’s Dmitry Peskov confirmed on Friday that Witkoff and Putin were in the Russian city.
+Kremlin spokesperson Dmitry Peskov confirmed on Friday that Witkoff and Putin were in the Russian city.

 Recommended Storieslist of 4 items